UncreatedStaff/Uncreated.UI/README.md

 ## UI Data
 Specific data structures can be linked to UI elements and players.
 This is how the `UnturnedEnumButton`, `UnturnedToggle`, and `UnturnedTextBox` keep track of player data.

 The default UI data tracker can be accessed or changed using `UnturnedUIDataSource.Instance { get; set; }`.
+Most of its functions are not thread-safe.
+Check XML comments to be sure.

-`UnturnedUIDataSource.RemovePlayer(Player)` should be invoked on player disconnect to avoid memory leaks if using UI data.
+The `Element` can also be `null` so the data is just linked to the UI object itself.

 ### Creating Custom Data
 ```cs